CV

 Employment

-June 2005 -Department of Computer Science, University of YorkComputer Officer (Linux)
+June 2005 - March 2013Department of Computer Science, University of YorkComputer Officer (Linux)

 • Linux system administration, development and support.